-With many new species likely to be discovered, AHNP boast an impressive list of more than 1,300 seed plants and 145 species of ferns, of which more than 900 are endemic to Cuba and more than 340 locally endemic, respectively.
+With many new species likely to be discovered, AHNP boasts an impressive list of more than 1,300 seed plants and 145 species of ferns, of which more than 900 are endemic to Cuba and more than 340 locally endemic, respectively.

-While historically little affected by humans and currently in a relatively good state of conservation, important mineral deposits within the property represent a potential threat to the outstanding conservation values of AHNP.
+While historically little affected by humans and currently in a relatively good state of conservation, important mineral deposits within Alejandro de Humboldt National Park represent a potential threat to the outstanding conservation values of the park.